poset26/HPC-T-Assembly/README.md

      * If multiple species are present, it generates separate folders for each species and creates an instance of the pipeline inside each folder to run them in parallel.
    * If a single species is present:
      * Processes the HPC_T_Assembly_Data.txt file to get read paths.
-     * Generates the main assembly pipeline script pipeline.sh using these read paths and configuration files.
+     * Generates the main assembly pipeline scripts using these read paths and configuration files.
 This script includes steps for:
        * Fastq trimming with fastp.
        * Assembly with SPAdes.
        * Statistics with Trinity Stats.